Son of a Gun (Homicide: Life on the Street): Plot summary

-Gee (Yaphet Kotto) informs the detectives that Officer Thormann (Lee Tergesen) has been shot in the head, and he orders an immediate investigation.
-Lewis (Clark Johnson) and Crosetti (Jon Polito) arrive at the hospital to find the doctors working frantically on Thormann; Crosetti, a close friend of Thormann, becomes very emotional.
-Crosetti comforts Thormann's wife Eva (Edie Falco), but is privately told by Dr. Eli Devilbiss (Sean Whitesell) that Thormann may be blind or mentally disabled, even if he survives.
-Crosetti begs Gee to give him the case and, even though Gee believes he is too emotionally involved, he gives in when Crosetti tries to make him feel guilty by showing him his previous gunshot wounds.
+Gee (Yaphet Kotto) informs the detectives that Officer Chris Thormann (Lee Tergesen) has been shot in the head, and orders an immediate investigation.
+Lewis (Clark Johnson) and Crosetti (Jon Polito) arrive at the hospital to find doctors working frantically on Thormann; Crosetti, a close friend of Thormann, becomes very emotional.
+Crosetti comforts Thormann's wife Eva (Edie Falco) but is privately told by Dr. Eli Devilbiss (Sean Whitesell) that Thormann may be blind or mentally disabled, even if he survives.
+Even though Gee believes Crosetti is too emotionally involved, he reluctantly agrees to give him the case after Crosetti shows him his previous gunshot wounds.
 When an investigation at the crime scene turns up nothing, Lewis catches Crosetti praying with a rosary in the locker room.
 Crosetti convinces a skeptical Lewis to pray with him for help in the investigation.

 Meanwhile, Bayliss (Kyle Secor) and Pembleton (Andre Braugher) continue their investigation into the murder of 11-year-old Adena Watson.
-They repeatedly comb through the crime scene and conduct arrests and interrogations throughout the neighborhood, but they fail to find anything new.
+They repeatedly comb through the crime scene and conduct arrests and interrogations throughout the neighborhood, but fail to find anything new.
 A frustrated Bayliss snaps at Pembleton, prompting Pembleton to request a new partner, but Gee refuses and remains confident Bayliss will solve the Watson case.
-Elsewhere, while Bolander (Ned Beatty) prepares for a date with medical examiner Blythe (Wendy Hughes), he complains to his neighbor Lorenzo Molera (Luis Guzmán) about noise he is making while doing his carpenter work.
+Elsewhere, while Bolander (Ned Beatty) prepares for a date with Blythe (Wendy Hughes), he complains to his neighbor Lorenzo Molera (Luis Guzmán) about noise he is making while performing carpentry work.
 The two end up bonding over beers, with both confiding in each other about their ex-wives.
 Inside Molera's room is a coffin he built for a customer, which Bolander insists is bad luck.
-Bolander's date with Blythe goes well, but he nervously rejects an invitation back to her apartment when he receives a call about a murder.
+His date with Blythe goes well, but he nervously rejects an invitation back to her apartment when he receives a call about a murder.
 The call brings him back to Molera, who has been found dead inside his coffin.
-Bolander tells the investigating police that Molera died of "a broken heart".
+Bolander tells the investigating police that Molera died of "a broken heart."
 Inspired by his deceased neighbor, Bolander returns to Blythe and asks to come inside after all.